awsdocs/aws-auto-scaling-user-guide/doc_source/gs-configure-scaling-plan.md

 **To specify scaling strategies**

-1. On the **Specify scaling strategy** page, for **Scaling plan details**, **Name**, type a name for your scaling plan\.
-The name of your scaling plan must be unique within your set of scaling plans for the region, can have a maximum of 128 characters, and must not contain pipes "\|", forward slashes "/", or colons ":"\.
+1. On the **Specify scaling strategy** page, for **Scaling plan details**, **Name**, enter a name for your scaling plan\.
+The name of your scaling plan must be unique within your set of scaling plans for the AWS Region, can have a maximum of 128 characters, and must not contain pipes "\|", forward slashes "/", or colons ":"\.

 1. For each type of resource, provide the following scaling instructions\.